-For our family of five, Hotel Commonwealth suggested adjoining rooms to make our stay a bit more comfortable.
+For our family of five, the Hotel Commonwealth suggested adjoining rooms to make our stay a bit more comfortable.
 To our surprise, the kids were greeted with two pop tent beds in the room, with a plush Teddy for each, books, and a welcome basket full of sweets for their stay; all part of their Bedtime in Beantown package.
-The tents even had the girls names written on a sign above- love that little detail, because it mitigated their urge to tussle over who slept where.
-And it gave Jason and I a room totally to ourselves!
+The tents even had the girl’s names written on a sign above- love that little detail, because it mitigated their urge to tussle over who slept where.
+And it gave Jason and me a room totally to ourselves!

 As the official hotel of the Boston Red Sox, I especially enjoyed how the Hotel Commonwealth “tipped a hat” to the Sox in so many ways with its decor.
 One of the elevators is painted white with red stitching to mimic that of a baseball.
 This alone kept Gemma busy all weekend, tallying the number of times she rode in the Baseball Elevator- 11 to be exact.
 Other nods to their Commonwealth Avenue neighbors can be found throughout the hotel, like their Boston Terriers mascot around the property, and Boston University themed Terrier Suite!

 Our first stop on our Boston Memorial Day Weekend Friday evening was dinner.
 My friend is the owner and chef at TABLE in the North End of Boston, which is an absolute MUST if you happen to be in town.
 A 32-seat, family-style restaurant, TABLE offers nightly seatings Thursday through Saturday evenings.
 With a set menu, there is no need to order or feel the urge to eat off anyone’s plate.
 Eggplant parmesan, gnocchi bolognese, mussels Italiano were just a few of her amazing dishes.
 We left busting at the seams, and while I may seem biased because Jen is a dear friend, but it was hands down one of the best meals I’ve had in ages.